Crosley Fish & Wildlife Area

 North Vernon, IN 47265

-Crosley Fish and Wildlife Area is made up of 4,228 acres of rolling hills, ponds and the Muscatatuck River.
-Approximately 80 percent of the property is wooded.
+Crosley Fish & Wildlife Area is made up of 4,228 acres of rolling hills, ponds and the Muscatatuck River.
+Approximately 80% of the property is wooded.
 Most of the terrain is covered with steep to gently rolling hills.
-About seven miles of the Muscatatuck River flows through the property.
+About 7 miles of the Muscatatuck River flows through the property.
 The property also has 13 ponds, ranging in size from 2-14 acres.

-Most revenues used in land acquisition, development, operation and maintenance of Crosley Fish and Wildlife Area are derived from the sale of hunting, fishing and trapping licenses.
+Most revenues used in land acquisition, development, operation and maintenance of Crosley Fish & Wildlife Area are derived from the sale of hunting, fishing and trapping licenses.
 Funds are also received from the federal Pittman-Robertson and Dingell-Johnson programs to aid fish and wildlife restoration.
-These funds are derived from taxes levied on sport hunting and fishing equipment.
-Indiana hunters and fishermen are proud to provide this property for the enjoyment of all people.
+These funds are derived from taxes levied on sport hunting, shooting, and fishing equipment.
+Indiana hunters and anglers are proud to provide this property for the enjoyment of all people.

-- Crosley Fish and Wildlife Area contains 13 ponds that range in size from 2-14 acres.
+- Crosley Fish & Wildlife Area contains 13 ponds that range in size from 2-14 acres.

-- About seven miles of the Muscatatuck River flows through the property.
+- About 7 miles of the Muscatatuck River flows through the property.

 - Fishing is allowed on all lakes.
-No check-in required.
+Check-in is required.

 - Largemouth bass size limit is 14 inches.
 All other bag and size limits apply.